2.1 Education vision and principles

 The infrastructure design should support current learning and teaching practices and the provision of health and wellbeing services.
 Learning spaces must be able to adapt to changing trends in technology and teaching over time.
 To promote effective educational delivery, infrastructure should enable, support and promote:

-• personalised learning, the supports every student develop their learning from their actual rather than assumed current level of learning attainment
+- personalised learning that supports every student develop their learning from their actual rather than assumed current level of learning attainment

 Updated